koying/ha-remote-command-line/README.md

 - allow to disable polling altogether, relying on `homeassistant.update_entity` to trigger updates od the sensors
 - has an help for remote connections via SSH

+Additionally, it implements the functionalities of the `shell_command` service, with the added capability to specify a timeout value.

 ## Changelog

 ### 0.1